tfchurch/sumo-hakyll/pages/tutoring.md

 Tutoring position announcements are sent to the [SUMO mailing list](https://mailman.stanford.edu/mailman/listinfo/sumo-announce).
-If you do not want to subscribe to the SUMO mailing list but would like to receive tutoring announcements, or if you have any questions, please e-mail Eddy Dai (ejdai@stanford.edu).
+If you do not want to subscribe to the SUMO mailing list but would like to receive tutoring announcements, or if you have any questions, please e-mail Han Raut (hraut@stanford.edu).
 $end$
 $end$